 Keywords.
 Keywords.
 Keywords.

-But that doesn't mean blatantly stuffing your college resume with them.
-Any HR worth his/her salt won't take more than 10 seconds to figure out if you're guilty of that - and if you are...bye bye cruel world.
+But that doesn't mean blatantly stuffing your intern resume with them.
+Any HR worth his/her salt won't take more than 10 seconds to figure out if you're guilty of that - and if you are...bye-bye cruel world.

 When it comes to assigning the priority order for keywords, professional skills will come before soft skills.
 And while we are at it, don't lie.
 Mention only those keywords which you think you can justify at the time of the interview, or during the internship itself.

 Remember, your goal is not to get shortlisted.
 It's to bag that sweet little internship - and that includes the interview as well.

 Gone are the days when internships were assumed to be light and carefree.
 Companies approach all interns as potential employees - which means they are put through the same recruitment criteria.

 And that typically includes verification of your online presence.
 Sanitizing Facebook, being a personal social network, is optional - just make sure there's nothing too incriminating.

 It's LinkedIn that counts.
 Make sure you have a LinkedIn profile before you send out your internship resume.
 In addition to that, you can have a blog or a portfolio where you showcase your best work.
 That will only add more brownie points to your application.